Brahim-Benaissa/Brahim-Benaissa.github.io/tabs/activities.md

 ---

-## Student Supervision and Mentoring
+## Student supervision and mentoring

 - <a href="http://sozolab.jp/publications/605-exploring-the-use-of-accelerometer-for" target="_blank">*Exploring the Use of Accelerometer for Assisting Weight Lifting Exercise*</a> , MSc.,  2020, Kyushu Institute of technology.
 Japan.